-The Shalhevet girls' basketball title was not just a cute outlier.
+The Shalhevet girls' basketball title was more than a cute outlier.

-The answer is that Shalhevet was doing two difficult things at once.
-It was building a genuinely elite basketball program, and it was doing so inside an Orthodox school culture that still insisted the game fit inside Jewish time rather than the other way around.
+Shalhevet was doing two difficult things at once.
+It was building an elite basketball program, and it was doing so inside an Orthodox school culture that still insisted the game fit inside Jewish time rather than the other way around.
+That puts the story near larger questions about women in Orthodox Judaism.

 That combination is what made the win historic.